formix/damn-simple-xml/README.md

 [![Join the chat at https://gitter.im/formix/damn-simple-xml](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/formix/damn-simple-xml?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Damn Simple XML (DSX) is an XML deserialization and serialization library with a small memory footprint.
+Dams Simple XML DSX is optimized to serialize JavaScript objects and deserialize XML elements that have been formerly serialized from an object of another programming language (or by DSX).
+DSX is not meant to be able to handle any kind of free form XML documents.
+DSX have a small memory footprint.
 This is the only XML library that can handle CDATA sections for both serialization and deserialization.

 [Google Group](https://groups.google.com/forum/?hl=fr#!forum/damn-simple-xml)